 5 best free WordPress user roles plugins

-Here is our selection of the top plugins for adding and editing user roles, and changing permissions for editing your site.
+Here is our selection of the top plugins for adding and editing user roles, and WordPress permissions plugins for editing your site.

 Note: These plugins focus on the WordPress back end.
 They don't affect which parts of your public-facing website the user can see.
 For example, they won't restrict pages or posts to certain user roles.
-For front end control, you can pair them with one of the premium plugins mentioned later in this article.
+For front-end control, you can pair them with one of the premium version plugins mentioned later in this article.